varnerlab/CHEME-1800-4800-Course-Repository-S23/problemsets/PS3/README.md

-## Problem Set 3: Iterative Solution of Species Concentration Balances
+## Problem Set 3: Iterative Solution of a Species Concentration Balance

 Set up a system of linear algebraic equations whose solution describes concentration as a function of time for a compound $A$ that undergoes first-order decay in a constant volume, isothermal well-mixed batch reactor (no flow in or out).
 The concentration balance for compound $A$ is given by: